 “Once upon a time there was a boy and a girl named Baker Bob and Susie.
 They were cute.
 Then they saw a fire!
 “Fire,” they said!
 And they runned out of the house.
 [What happened next?]
 Next comed the fireman.
 He used his straw to knock the fire.
 [Did he put the fire out?]
 No!
 I have to lift him up more!
 There!
 Then the people said, “Thank you, Thank you!”
 “No problem.”
 And they lived funny after.”

-These were some of the ways we supplemented the Fire Safety lessons Ladybug had at Preschool this week.
+These were some of the ways we worked on fire safety for kids.
 Do you have any tips, stories, resources or blog posts about Fire Safety or Fire Prevention?
 I would love to hear about them in the comments below and on this thread on my facebook page.
 Go ahead and hit the Old Like Button while you're there!
 If you're looking for more Fire Safety ideas, check out my Pinterest Board on the subject.
 See you next time!